Revised

 Sale of premises

-A sale of the landlord’s interest of the property does not terminate the lease if the tenant is in possession under a recorded valid lease, or a lease of which the purchaser has actual or constructive knowledge of the lease.
-Sale would simply result in buyer taking title to the property subject to the lease and in the substitution of a new landlord.
+The sale of the landlord’s interest in the property does not terminate the lease if the tenant is in possession under a recorded valid lease, or a lease of which the purchaser has actual or constructive knowledge.
+Sale would simply result in buyer taking title to the property, subject to the lease and in the substitution of a new landlord.

 Fixtures